Skills and Abilities

 - Whenever you charge and are in the front, your allies gain a bonus of your Leadership to their damage.

-- You may declare a goal for the adventure (session).
+- You may declare a Major goal for the adventure (multiple sessions).
 Each ally may add your Leadership as a bonus to a skill check once.

 - Your pre-battle speech raises everyones hopes.
 Your first will save this encounter is at +1.